The Bankrate promise

 If you have time to spare before getting a new ride, consider taking steps to improve your credit score before applying for a loan.
 Start by reviewing your credit report, highlighting any errors that could be dragging your score down and filing disputes promptly.

 Also, take these actions to help boost your credit health:

 - Make timely payments.
-Paying your bills on time is vital, as payment history accounts for 35 percent of your credit score.
+Paying your bills on time is vital.
+Payment history counts for 35 percent of your credit score.
 Bring past-due accounts current to avoid continued negative credit reporting.

 - Pay down your revolving balances.
 Credit utilization, or the percent of your credit limit in use, makes up 30 percent of your credit score.
 Your credit utilization rate shouldn’t exceed 30 percent for the best credit score.